aRamirezUT/AWSomeStack/README.md

-# devops-qr-code
+# AWSomeStack

-This is the sample application for the DevOps Capstone Project.
+This a pilot test for creating an AWS cluster utilzing Terraform and other CI/CD Tooling.
-It generates QR Codes for the provided URL, the front-end is in NextJS and the API is written in Python using FastAPI.
+Currently the app generates QR Codes for the provided URL, the front-end is in NextJS and the API is written in Python using FastAPI.

 ## Application